pradeep3sep/interviewquestion/README System Design.md

 <br>

-> ### you were given a project, you have to choose react or vue, which you will choose and why ?
+> ### You were given a project, you have to choose react or vue, which you will choose and why ?

 ### **1. If the Project Emphasizes Rapid Development**
 **I’d choose Vue.**